The quintessential comfort food is mac and cheese. With all the various ways to make it, it still remains one of the world’s favorite dishes.

 If you have cooked your mac and cheese, the leftovers should last 3-5 days in the fridge.
-How long your mac and cheese last, depends on how sensitive your ingredients are.
+How long your mac and cheese lasts depends on how sensitive your ingredients are.

-Dry mix mac and cheese come with a best-by date which informs you about how long its quality will last.
-Generally, your dry mix should last 6 months past its best-by date.
+Dry mix mac and cheese come with a best-by date informing you how long its quality will last.
+Generally, your dry mix should last six months past its best-by date.

-When it comes to frozen mac and cheese, there will also be a best-by date on the packaging.
-Your frozen mac and cheese will last 3 months past its best by date.
+There will also be a best-by date on the packaging when it comes to frozen mac and cheese.
+Your frozen mac and cheese will last three months past its best-by date.

 The origins of mac and cheese are quite uncertain.
 The earliest known recorded recipe for mac and cheese may be from 1769 in Northern Europe.
 But once it made its way to America in 1937, thanks to Kraft food boxed mac and cheese, it was soon a staple in American cuisine.